Detection under Privileged Information: Introduction

 \section{Introduction}

 Detection systems based on machine learning are an essential tool for system and enterprise defense~\cite{scarfone2007guide}.
 Such systems provide predictions about the existence of an attack in a target domain using information collected in real-time.
-The detection system uses this information to compare the run-time environment against known normal or anomalous state.
+The detection system uses this information to compare the runtime environment against known normal or anomalous states.
 In this way, the detection system ``recognizes'' when the environmental state becomes---at least probabilistically---dangerous.
 What constitutes dangerous is learned; detection algorithms construct models of attacks (or non-attacks) from past observations using a training algorithm.
-Thereafter, the detection systems use that model for detection (\ie at run-time).
-Yet, a limitation of this traditional model of detection is that it focuses on features (also referred to as inputs) that will be available at run-time.
-Many features are either too expensive to collect in real-time or only available after the fact.
-In traditional detection, such information is ignored for the purposes of detection.
-We argue that future detection systems need to learn from \emph{all} information relevant to attack, whether available at run-time or not.
+Thereafter, the detection systems use that model for detection at runtime.
+A limitation of this traditional approach is that it relies solely on the features (also referred to as inputs) that are available at runtime.
+In practice, many features are too expensive to collect in real-time or only available after the fact--and are thus ignored for the purposes of detection.

 Consider a recent event that occurred in the United States.
-In the Summer of 2015, the United States Office of Personnel Management (OPM) fell victim to sophisticated cyber attacks that resulted in substantial exfiltration of personal information and intellectual property~\cite{opmattack}.
+In the Summer of 2017, the credit reporting agency Equifax fell victim to sophisticated cyber attacks that resulted in substantial exfiltration of personal information and intellectual property~\cite{Equifax}.
 Working with the government staff and security analysts conducted a clandestine investigation.
-During that time, a vast amount of information was collected from networks and systems across the agency, \eg network flows, system logs files, user behaviors.
+During that time, a vast amount of information was collected from networks and systems across the agency, \eg network flows, system logs files and user activity.
 An analysis of the collected data revealed the presence of previously undetected advanced persistent threat (APT) actors on the agency's network.
-Yet, the collected analysis is largely non-actionable by detection systems post investigation; because the vast array of derived features would not be available at run-time, they cannot be used to train OPM's detection systems.
+Yet, the collected analysis is largely non-actionable by detection systems post investigation; because the vast array of derived features would not be available at runtime, they cannot be used to train Equifax's detection systems.

+In other contexts, features may be available at runtime but infeasible or undesirable to collect because of environmental or system constraints.
+For example, the collection of a large numbers of features in environments of mobile phones~\cite{bickford2011security}, Internet of Things (IoT)~\cite{raza2013svelte}, sensor networks~\cite{hassanzadeh2013pride}, embedded control systems~\cite{reeves2011lightweight}, or ad-hoc networks~\cite{butun2014survey} is often too slow or requires too many resources to be feasible in practice.